fedeperin/chrome-extension-github/README.md

 # Chrome Extension Github
 An extension for Google Chrome from which all GitHub users and their repositories can be seen.
-Uses the GitHub rest API to fetch the profiles and their information.
+Uses the GitHub rest API to fetch the users and their information.
 <br>

 ### Installation